QuyNNguyen/smiley-worm/README.md

 # smiley-worm
-A worm to spread spread smiles
+A worm to spread smiles